technet-michaelchin/nexus-openid-proxy/README.md

 ### Setup Realm for Nexus

 This project is utilizing the [Remote User Token](https://help.sonatype.com/en/authentication-via-remote-user-token.html) of **Nexus**.
-Please activate http header integration by adding and enabling the **Rut Auth** capability in nexus:
+Please activate http header integration by adding and enabling **Rut Auth** capability in nexus:

 1. Log in as a user with administrative rights.
 2. Access the **Server configuration** in the **Administration** menu section on the left.